bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 1. Generate landing IK candidates.
 2. Run Cartesian suffix planning from each landing candidate.
 3. Keep only suffixes that are feasible.
-4. In the fast pass, cancel still-running suffix probes after `max_solutions_await` feasible suffixes have been collected.
+4. In the fast pass, stop starting later deterministic strategy batches after `max_solutions_await` feasible suffixes have been collected.
 5. Rank those suffixes.
-6. Run onboarding RRT first for the best `max_onboarding_suffix_candidates` suffixes.
+6. Run onboarding RRT first for the best `preferred_onboarding_suffix_candidates` suffixes.
 7. If no acceptable complete path is found, continue through remaining collected suffixes and then retry all landing strategies without the suffix cap.